Songbird (2018 film)

 Songbird, also alternatively titled Alright Now, is a 2018 British comedy-drama film written, and directed by Jamie Adams.
 It stars Cobie Smulders, Richard Elis and Jessica Hynes.
-The film depicts the story of a rock singer who leaves her music band and enrolls in a university's marine biology program.
+The film depicts the story of a rock singer who leaves her popular indie band and enrolls in a university's marine biology program.
 The film was improvised, and shot in the course of five days.

+Plot

+The plot follows Joanne Skye, a rock musician who once had a promising career as the lead singer of a popular indie band.
+However, her life takes a turn, and she finds herself struggling in her personal and professional life.
+Joanne decides to enroll in university, hoping to revitalize her music career and discover a new sense of purpose.

+As Joanne navigates the challenges of student life and tries to find her place in the music scene once again, she undergoes a journey of self-discovery.
+The film explores themes of second chances, personal growth, and the pursuit of one's passion.
+Joanne's interactions with fellow students and her attempts to reconnect with her musical roots contribute to the overall narrative of the film.